Morgul/dustbin/Readme.md

 ## Overview

-Dustbin has the concepts of 'bins', which are loosely analogous to databases in SQL, or collections/buckets in NoSQL.
+Dustbin has the concepts of 'bins', which are loosely analogous to tables in SQL, or collections/buckets in NoSQL.
 Basically, they are collections of objects able to be referenced by a name.
 (In fact, Dustbin simply uses an anonymous object for each bin).